-The 0.08 percent increase in net interest yield for first quarter 2017 compared to the same period in 2016 was driven by (1) a reduction in the average balance of lower-earning cash and cash equivalents; (2) a full quarter effect from the Federal Reserve's decision to raise the short-term target range for the federal funds interest rate in December 2016; and (3) the incremental effect of the additional increase in the target range in March 2017.
+The 7 basis point increase in net interest yield for the six months ended June 30, 2017 compared to the same period in 2016 was driven by (1) a reduction in the average balance of lower-earning cash and cash equivalents; (2) a full quarter effect from the Federal Reserve's decision to raise the short-term target range for the federal funds interest rate in December 2016 and March 2017; and (3) the incremental effect of the additional increase in the target range in June 2017.
 As mentioned above, this increase in short-term rates on assets and liabilities indexed to LIBOR did not have a similar effect on net effective spread because net effective spread includes interest expense from all funding related to those assets, including interest expense from financial derivatives not designated in hedge accounting relationships.
-This increase was offset in part by one less day of interest in first quarter 2017 compared to first quarter 2016.